Over 2ha of wetland creation on the floodplain of the River Thame

 A volunteer survey network of habitat and wildlife across the catchment.

-We are working with communities across the catchment to raise awareness and to reduce the impact household waste water and septic tanks can have on local wildlife.
+Raising awareness to reduce the impact household waste water and septic tanks can have on local wildlife.

 Find out more about our work parties to control the spread of himalayan balsam, a non-native invasive plant.